 I didn't expect that the biggest challenge would be to get players to move around more.
 Some players still preferred to play more passively, which frustrated me at first.
 But I realized that the game supporting multiple viable playstyles is actually a good thing, and trying to force every player into a specific playstyle is counterproductive.

-I haven't touched upon sound design and music, which in my opinion are definitely part of game design as well, and I could dedicate another entire page to.
+I haven't touched upon sound design and music, which I've put as least an equal amount of effort into designing and fine tuning as the rest, and I could dedicate another entire page to.
 You can listen to the soundtrack here.